Arizona Employment Lawyer Dedicated to the Fair Treatment of Arizona Workers

 Wrongful termination: Even though Arizona is an at-will employment state, you may still be entitled to compensation if you were fired in violation of state or federal law or in breach of contract.

-Retaliation: We protect the rights of people who have been fired or otherwise punished at work for taking legal action, such as filing a valid workers’ compensation claim, filing a discrimination or sexual harassment claim, or reporting illegal conduct by others (whistleblower claims).
+Retaliation: Our Arizona employment lawyers protect the rights of people who have been fired or otherwise punished at work for taking legal action, such as filing a valid workers’ compensation claim, filing a discrimination or sexual harassment claim, or reporting illegal conduct by others (whistleblower claims).

 Employment contract review and severance issues: We review employment contracts for employees to make sure the terms are fair and that the contract complies with the law.
 We also review severance agreements for workers whose employers may be trying to avoid liability for wrongful conduct by offering a severance package.